Last updated April 2022

 - In addition to basic info, growers might want to also share additional information on growing conditions, plant population sizes, problems encountered along the way, etc. This information will prove to be invaluable to those wishing to make use of this seed down the line.

-By default, seeds made available within the SaLSA system have been supplied by one of the companies listed on our seed companies page, and so come with all of the quality assurances that accompany commercially produced seed.
+By default, seeds made available within the SaLSA system have been supplied by one of the companies listed on our seed companies page, and so come with all of the quality assurances that accompany commercially packaged seed.
 When a seed variety being offered thru SaLSA has instead been locally grown and saved by a seed guardian, it will contain the words “Guardian grown seed” at the beginning of its description.